 That was the reason to call people from other cities and countries to work.
-Now Malmö counts more than 300.000 inhabitants, meanwhile the metropolitan area is made by 700.000 citizens.
-The city is active in culture field, infact there are a movie festivals and many theatre events.
+Now Malmö counts more than 300.000 inhabitants, meanwhile, the metropolitan area is made of 700.000 citizens.
+The city is active in the culture field, in fact, there are movie festivals and many theatre events.
 It is also famous for design and contemporary art.
-Visitors can find museums and centers dedicated to the art and to the desing.
+Visitors can find museums and centers dedicated to art and design.
 As I noticed, Malmö is a perfect place for innovation.
 It has an international setting, useful to unite people from different parts of the world and to help them to realize common projects and ideas.

 The oldest building visible now in the city are made in Gothic style, but the architecture of Malmö includes different examples.
-There is also Art Nouveau thanks to the sinagogue.
-The typical Nordic-scandinavian architecture is visible in Stortorget, the main square with the city all.
-The decorations of the buildings are rich, but without exaggeration.
-As it is in the northern Europe.
-I don’t want to annoy you more with notes about history and architecture.
-You can easily find more information online.
+There is also Art Nouveau thanks to the synagogue.
+The typical Nordic-Scandinavian architecture is visible in Stortorget, the main square with the city all.
+The decorations of the buildings are rich but without exaggeration.
+As it is in northern Europe.

-As usual I let my pictures talk on my behalf, but I suggest you to walk.
+I suggest you walk.
 Malmö and the history are a binomial to be explored on foot.
-The spaces are big, but the main attractions are close to each others.
+The spaces are big, but the main attractions are close to each other.
 If you like photography take your time.
-It is full of corners and lascapes to admire and to catch with the camera.
+It is full of corners and landscapes to admire and to catch with the camera.